cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

 .. java:method::  void setExecStartTime(double clockTime)
    :outertype: Cloudlet

-   Sets the \ :java:ref:`latest execution start time <getExecStartTime()>`\  of this Cloudlet.  \ **NOTE:**\  With new functionalities, such as being able to cancel / to pause / to resume this Cloudlet, the execution start time only holds the latest one.
-Meaning, all previous execution start time are ignored.
+   Sets the \ :java:ref:`latest execution start time <getExecStartTime()>`\  of this Cloudlet.  \ **NOTE:**\  With new functionalities, such as being able to cancel, pause or resume this Cloudlet, the execution start time only holds the latest one.
+Meaning all previous execution start times are ignored.

    :param clockTime: the latest execution start time